raspy135/Qun-mk2/README.md

 7 | ENV3/4 SUSTAIN
 8 | ENV3/4 RELEASE

-#### 2nd filter
+#### 2nd Filter
-  Second filter can be used when you use 2 pole filter for VCF.
-It's disabled when 4pole is selected.
+  Second filter can be used when you use the 2 pole filter for VCF.
+It's disabled when 4 pole is selected.

 Mode | Description
 ------------ | -------------